AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     4. Click **Complete**.

-## Optional.
-Create topics that a Function Compute sink connector requires
+## Create topics \(optional\)

-In the Message Queue for Apache Kafka console, you can manually create five topics for a Function Compute sink connector.
+In the Message Queue for Apache Kafka console, you can manually create the five topics that the Function Compute sink connector requires.

 1. Log on to the [Message Queue for Apache Kafka console](https://kafka.console.aliyun.com/?spm=a2c4g.11186623.2.22.6bf72638IfKzDm).